esxr/the-software-process/Paper.md

 ### 1(b)
 Fagan inspections take a long time and, if performed on a large scale, might stall project development.

 extreme programming is an agile practice that relies on quality team members who are dedicated to the success of the project.
 This practice also ensures that code is continually assessed throughout the process.
-Fagan inspections, try to do the same (analysis of the code), which makes them redundant.
+Fagan inspections try to do the same (analysis of the code), which makes them redundant.

 Even so, fagan inspections prove to be inefficient on a large scale because organizations tend to fall back to their average and it may cause delays.

 ___
 ### 1(c)